Du'aine Ladejo

 Du'aine Ladejo (born 14 February 1971, in Paddington, London) is a British athlete and television personality.
 He won the 400 metres sprint gold medal at the 1994 European Championships and was a member of the United Kingdom and England 400-metre relay squads at the European Championships, Olympics and Commonwealth Games during the 1990s.

 Since retiring from athletics, he has appeared on several television shows including Gladiators, where he was known by the alias Predator.
 Ladejo is also the founder of Du'aine's Fit4Schools, an organisation which raises funds to promote health and fitness in schools.

 Education

 Ladejo started his education at Forest Grange School in West Sussex, before going on to King Edward's School, Witley.
 He completed his high school education in the United States at Medina High School in Medina, Ohio, where he graduated in 1988.
 He then went on to study radio, television and film at the University of Texas, graduating in 1993.
+While at Texas, Ladejo competed for the Texas Longhorns track and field team in the NCAA.